 - The younger a person is when they begin drinking, the more likely they are to develop a problem with alcohol.

-- Each year, almost 2,000 people under the age of 21 years die in car crashes in which underage drinking is involved.
-Alcohol is involved in nearly half of all violent deaths involving teens.
+- Each year, almost 2,000 people under the age of 21 die in car crashes in which underage drinking is involved.
+Alcohol is involved in nearly half of all violent deaths involving youth.

 - More than three times the number of eighth-grade girls who drink heavily said they have attempted suicide compared to girls in that grade who do not drink.